polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

 * Turning on or off logging when your create, update and delete endpoints are invoked
 * reCAPTCHA value, and what endpoint to apply reCAPTCHA for, allowing you to tell the backend generator that you want to apply reCAPTCHA for the create, read, update or delete endpoint.
 Notice, Magic is using reCAPTCHA version 3 from Google
 * Caching, implying HTTP cache, or the _"Cache-Control"_ HTTP header, and whether or not to turn on public cache or not, where public caching allows proxies to cache your endpoint's result
-* Whether or not _"write"_ endpoints should publish socket messages, where write endpoints implies create, update and delete.
+* Whether or not _"write"_ endpoints should publish socket messages, where write endpoints imply create, update and delete.
 If you turn on publishing of socket messages here, a socket message with the name of the database, table, and HTTP verb will be published as the endpoint is invoked.
 If you turn on publishing of socket messages, you can optionally declare what type of authorisation the socket message will require in order to deliver the message to connected users
 * Left joins, allowing you to declare whether or not you want to join on referenced tables or not, implying if a field is a foreign key, it will in addition to giving you all columns from your specific table, also pull in one string field from the referenced table as it's returning data from your read endpoint
 * Verbose filtering, which if turned on, will create a lot more arguments, providing you with much more filtering capabilities for your generated endpoints
 * Overwrite, which if true, will overwrite an existing endpoint.
 By default, the endpoint generator will _not_ overwrite existing files unless you explicitly tell it to do so